-Florida Driver's License Types
+Florida Driver's License Types and Class E Guide

 Class E Driver's License

-The Class E license is the standard driver's license for people who drive personal vehicles.
+The Class E driving license is the standard driver's license for people who drive personal vehicles.
 It allows you to drive a noncommercial vehicle that weighs less than 26,001 pounds.
 These include:

 - Automobiles